Sony Dynamic Digital Sound: History

-Although originally slated to premiere with 1991's Hook, the SDDS project was delayed and instead premiered on June 17, 1993, with Last Action Hero.
-Since then, over 2000 movies have been mixed in Sony Dynamic Digital Sound, and as early as 1999 over 6,750 movie theaters were equipped with SDDS.
+Although originally slated to premiere with 1991's Hook, the SDDS project was delayed and instead premiered on April 2, 1992.
+Since then, over 2000 movies have been mixed and remastered in Sony Dynamic Digital Sound, and as early as 1999 over 6,750 movie theaters were equipped with SDDS.

 The code name for the SDDS project was "Green Lantern", taken from the name of the comic book hero and the old term of "magic lantern" used to describe the original projected pictures in the late 19th century.
 Green came to mind because the key to imprinting the 8 micrometre data bits was to use a green laser.

 Initial development efforts were conducted for Sony's Columbia Pictures Sound Department under contract with Semetex Corp. of Torrance, California.
 At Semetex, the SDDS Chief Architect was Jaye Waas and the Chief Optical Engineer was Mark Waring.

 The Semetex prototype design actually had the eight channels of uncompressed data placed into three locations: data bordering both sides of the analog sound track and additional data tracks bordering the opposite edge of the picture frame.
 These locations were chosen to ensure the data were not placed into the sprocket perforation area of the film to prevent the known wear and degradation that occurs in the perforation area (due to the mechanical film sprockets) from degrading the data.
 Clocking and guide tracks were placed on each side of the film near the sprockets.
 The prototype sound camera imprinted the Digital audio and Analog audio 'at speed'.
 A companion digital reader was designed to form a complete system.
 After Sony received the prototype they enlarged the data bits from the original 8 micron (micrometer) size and moved the data locations; the eight digital audio channels are now recorded on (and recovered from) the edges of the film.
 As Sony engineers became more actively involved in the project, the design of the SDDS format evolved toward a more robust implementation, including the use of 5:1 ATRAC data compression, extensive error detection and correction, and most critically redundancy.
 The redundancy allows data to be recovered substantially intact even in the presence of a film splice (common for repairing damaged film).
 The data bit size on film was enlarged from 8 micron (micrometer) to 24 micrometers square, and Semetex's green laser system for the sound camera was replaced with simpler LED/fiber optic assemblies which limited resolving to 24 micrometers.
 Using data compression allowed 24 micrometers square data bits to fit within the newly allocated areas.